norwegian-geotechnical-institute/synthetic_rockmass_image_generation_for_ml/README.md

 If plotting is needed, open the BlockShape_Playground_Results.3dm.
 Then open the GH file.
 Go through each step in Part of the GH file.
 If plotting is not needed, open a blank Rhino document with meters as the model units, e.g. the "Large Objects - Meters" Rhino Templates.
 Then open the GH file.
 Go through step 1 and 2 of the GH file.

+### [E-Calculation_Network_topology.gh]
+First, open a blank Rhino document with meters as the model units, e.g. the "Large Objects - Meters" Rhino Templates.
+Then open the GH file.
+Go through each step in Part 1 of the GH file.